Subscribe to updates

 THE PALMS HOTEL, Licensing Sub-Committee - Friday, 23rd January, 2026 11.30 am

-January 23, 2026 at 11:30 am View on council website Watch video of meeting Read transcript (Professional subscription required)Summary
+January 23, 2026 at 11:30 am Licensing Sub-Committee View on council website Watch video of meeting Read transcript (Professional subscription required)Summary

-Premises Licence Application for The Palms Hotel (Boka by Palms)
+Application for a Premises Licence - The Palms Hotel (Boka by Palms)

 The committee considered an application for a premises licence for Boka by Palms, located at The Palms Hotel, Southend Arterial Road, Hornchurch, RM11 3UJ.
-The application was made by Boka By Palms Ltd.
+The application was made by Boka By Palms Ltd and sought to license the restaurant and an external area.

 Attendees